Puttanesca Meatball Sliders

 - 15 dinner rolls

 - Place tomatoes in a food processor; cover and process until pureed.
 Set aside.
 In a large skillet, saute onion in oil until tender.
 Add the garlic, pepper flakes and fennel; cook 2 minutes longer.
 Stir in the tomatoes, capers, salt and pepper.
 Bring to a boil.
-Reduce heat; simmer for 15-20 minutes or until thickened, stirring occasionally.
+Reduce heat; simmer until thickened, about 15-20 minutes stirring occasionally.

 - Meanwhile, in a large bowl, combine 1/2 cup cheese, bread crumbs, milk, egg, parsley, garlic, pepper and salt.
 Crumble meat over mixture and mix well.
 Shape into fifteen 1-1/2-in. balls.

 - In a large skillet, brown meatballs in oil; drain.
-Transfer meatballs to sauce; simmer, uncovered, for 15-20 minutes or until a thermometer reads 160°.
+Transfer meatballs to sauce; simmer, uncovered, until a thermometer reads 160°, about 15-20 minutes.